SpaceKatt/CSPLN/scripts/README.txt

     Currently:

     To Do:
-        Rewrite Description, Inputs, and Outputs
+        Rewrite Description, Inputs, and Outputs.
+        Create version_search, which determines most up to date version.

     Done: